rust-qt/ritual/README.md

 Dependencies
 ------------
-- Stable Rust.
+- Stable Rust >= 1.9.
 - libclang-dev.
+Mainly developed with version 3.5, but higher versions should be compatible as well.
-- cmake.
+- cmake >= 3.0.
 - C++ compiler and make.
 - Target library (only Qt5 is currently supported).